 A research project in which there is deemed to be a low risk of physical harm, psychological harm, exploitation or other potential adverse effect will be reviewed via an expedited review process.
 Expedited applications will be reviewed by one Committee member and the Chair outside of the Committee meetings.
 The turnaround time for applications is usually about three weeks from the time of submission of the application.

-Additional types of low-risk studies are those that:
+Examples of low-risk studies are those that:

 - require access to health information only, where the person accessing the data is involved in the clinical service provision in that clinical area

 - involve administration of low risk procedures (e.g. interviews, questionnaires, etc.) not as part of clinical care and not involving vulnerable participants